nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use Case: Find Guests and Vendor with a particular field**

 **MSS**
-1. User requests to search for or filter entries (e.g., by category, name, RSVP status).
+1. User requests to find Guest and Vendor entries with a specified field (e.g., by category, name, RSVP status).
-2. System prompts for search or filter criteria.
-3. User provides the criteria.
+2. User provides the criteria.
-4. System displays the matching entries.
+3. System displays the matching Guest and Vendor entries.

    Use case ends.